Waking up at 4AM every night can feel frustrating β

 avoid looking at your phone.
 Blue light can

-Dim lighting helps your brain stay in sleep mode.
+Dim lighting helps your body stay in sleep mode and

 Try this simple technique: